edgeof8/tIRC/README.md

   - Define custom actions based on IRC events (TEXT, ACTION, JOIN, PART, QUIT, KICK, MODE, TOPIC, NICK, NOTICE, INVITE, CTCP, RAW).
   - Actions can be standard client commands or arbitrary Python code snippets.
   - Utilize regex capture groups ($0, $1, etc.) and extensive event-specific variables ($nick, $channel, $$1, $1-, etc.) in both command and Python actions.
-  - _(Note: This system coexists with the new script-based event handling.)_
+  - Fully manageable via the Scripting API.
-- **Extensible Scripting System:**
+- **Extensible Scripting System (Python):**
   - Load custom Python scripts from a `scripts/` directory to add new commands, respond to IRC/client events, and modify client behavior.
   - Default features like "fun" commands (`/slap`, `/8ball`), randomized quit/part messages, and the client exit screen are implemented as default scripts.
-  - Scripts have access to a controlled API (`ScriptAPIHandler`) for safe interaction with the client.
+  - Scripts have access to a rich `ScriptAPIHandler` for safe and powerful interaction with the client.
+- **Headless Operation:**
+  - Can be run with a `--headless` flag, disabling the `curses` UI for use as an IRC backend or for AI agents.
+Core logic and scripting remain fully functional.
 - **Logging:**
   - Comprehensive main log file for debugging and session history.
   - Optional per-channel logging to separate files.
   - Raw IRC message logging to UI toggleable with `/rawlog`.
 - **Code Modularity:** Significantly improved structure and maintainability of core components:
   - Specialized handlers for IRC protocol parsing, numeric replies, command groups (now partially script-based), connection lifecycle (CAP, SASL, registration).
-- **Tab Completion:** For commands (including script-added commands) and nicks in the current context.
+- **Tab Completion:** For commands (including script-added commands) and nicks in the current context (UI mode only).
 - **SSL/TLS Encryption:** Secure connections, with an option (`verify_ssl_cert` in config) to allow connections to servers with self-signed certificates.
 - **Color Themes:** Basic support, with potential for expansion.